lode/access-sync-lendengine/README.md

 ### 2. Run scripts

 Run each command with `./script/console ./script/command <commandName> <optionalExtraArguments>`.

+You can run `./script/console ./script/command <commandName> --help` to get more information about any extra arguments.

 | Data | Command | Contents |
 | --- | --- | --- |